pylover/linebyline/README.md

 ## Anatomy

 ```
-hackline [opts] -- expression A :: expression B`
+lbl [opts] -- expression A :: expression B`
 ```

-Hackline script consists of one or more expressions separated by `::`, In the example above, every line of the standard input will be injected into `expression A`, then result will pass into the `expression B`.
+Linebyline script consists of one or more expressions separated by `::`, In the example above, every line of the standard input will be injected into `expression A`, then result will pass into the `expression B`.